How are refrigerators recycled?

 1. Removing refrigerant gases

 The first step to recycling a fridge is to remove its refrigerant gases.
-In fact, refrigerant gases contain one tonne of CO2.
+In fact, refrigerant gases contain one ton of CO2.
 This step drains out the cooling system and the compressor.

 2. Shredding the fridge